Rehearsal and Performance Guidelines

 Acoustic shells

 The downstage panels of the large shell pivot/swing open.
 They should always be in their fully opened position when moving equipment off and on stage to avoid hitting and damaging the shell walls.
-Take care to avoid scratching the shell finish -- repairs to this are costly.
 During rehearsals and performance, these panels must be fully closed to maximize the acoustics of the hall and minimize off stage noise.
 There are also standard doors on the down stage left and right side of the shell; please make sure to keep all items clear of these doors.

-In Corbett and PCT the small, movable acoustic shell is available for use for solo or chamber music performances.
+The small, movable acoustic shell is available in Corbett and PCT.
 It is important when placing the portable shell that its placement does not obstruct the fire curtain.
-Special uses and use of the Corbett small shell in PCT or vice versa should be discussed with the Performance Operations Director.
+Special uses, and use of the Corbett small shell in PCT or vice versa should be discussed with the Performance Operations Director.
 Nothing may ever be hung, draped, or otherwise affixed to the surface of any shells.

 Chairs & Stands

 The Performance Management office will make every attempt to see that enough chairs and stands are available on the stages and in the rehearsal rooms for every scheduled event.
-However, Ensemble Graduate Assistants may be required to move chairs and stands from one location to another at times when multiple rehearsals are scheduled.
-At the end of a rehearsal, chairs and stands should always be returned to the location they were moved from unless other arrangements are made through the Scheduling office.
+However, Ensemble Graduate Assistants may be required to move chairs and stands from one location to another at times when multiple rehearsals are scheduled, and performance management staff is otherwise engaged.
+At the end of a rehearsal, chairs and stands should always be returned to the location they were moved from.
 To create a uniform, professional look, only the black padded, black legged chairs should be used on the stages for rehearsals and performances.
-Metal and plastic chairs should be kept in rehearsal rooms, and the pink Wenger Chairs should all be kept in DVAC 300 only.
-Please make sure that, during rehearsals and performances, all on-stage stands are functioning and pleasing to the eye.
+Metal and plastic chairs should be kept in rehearsal rooms, and the pink Wenger Chairs should be kept in DVAC 300 only.
+Please make sure that all on-stage stands are functioning and pleasing to the eye.

-Stands may not be removed from the CCM, and should not be moved between CCM buildings, without prior authorization by the Scheduling Office.
+Stands may not be removed from CCM and should not be moved between rooms without prior authorization by the Scheduling Office.
 If you see somebody removing a stand from a venue or building, kindly ask them where the stand came from and where it is going.

 Conducting Podiums